arturdryomov/pages/content/posts/2019-04-15-modern-times.md

 ### Joda-Time?

 Abandon Joda-Time!
-Don’t be hesitant to [migrate from it](https://blog.joda.org/2014/11/converting-from-joda-time-to-javatime.html) to ThreeTenBP ASAP.
+Don’t hesitate to [migrate from it](https://blog.joda.org/2014/11/converting-from-joda-time-to-javatime.html) to ThreeTenBP ASAP.

 * ThreeTen is the next evolutionary step, created by the same developer.